Psychology

 Repeat Status: Not repeatable for credit

-The purpose of this course is to acquaint students with the advances statistical tools most frequently used in clinical psychology research.
-The class will give you a basic theoretical background in the procedure, and it will familiarize you with computer-based analysis.
+The purpose of this course is to acquaint Masters students in Psychology with advanced statistical tools most frequently used in psychological research.
+The class will give you a basic theoretical background on the procedures, and it will familiarize you with computer-based analysis.
+Emphasis will be placed on the application and interpretation of statistics.

 Repeat Status: Not repeatable for credit

-PSY 711 Data Analysis III: Advanced Topics 3.0 Credits
+PSY 709 Data Analysis in Psychology I 3.0 Credits

 Repeat Status: Not repeatable for credit